w3c-fedid/FedCM/README.md

 In an era of increasing focus on user privacy and data control, the FedCM API offers a forward-looking solution to the known privacy and usability challenges of traditional federated login systems.
-By shifting control to the browser, it creates a more transparent and consistent authentication process.
+By introducing the browser as an active participant, it creates a more interoperable and consistent authentication process.
 This ensures that users have a clearer understanding and more explicit control over what information is being shared and with whom.

-For developers, FedCM offers a durable and streamlined API for implementing federated sign-in that is not dependent on the shifting landscape of browser tracking technologies.
+For websites, FedCM offers a durable and efficient API for implementing federated sign-in that is not dependent on the shifting landscape of browser tracking technologies.
 It represents a proactive step towards building a more trustworthy and user-centric web by improving the fundamental mechanics of how we manage identity online.

+Identity providers gain increased visibility with FedCM.
+The API allows the browser to display a single account chooser that can include multiple providers, letting users easily select their favorite.
+This unified login experience, managed directly by the browser, opens up new access points for providers.

 The [documentation](https://developer.mozilla.org/en-US/docs/Web/API/FedCM_API)
 and [spec](https://w3c-fedid.github.io/FedCM) provide a potential API and the